-Once you’re familiarized with the task, you can commence the interview process, which likely will last the duration of the project.
+Once you’re familiarized with the task, you can commence the interview process.
+This is likely to last the duration of the project.

 Constructing the Interview

-It’s important to form a game plan for your information gathering so you can lay out a set of expectations for the interviewees.
+Forming a game plan for your information gathering allows you to lay out a set of expectations for the interviewees.

 With your first inquiries, you should establish the parameters for the target document, whether it’s an article, memo, grant proposal, instruction manual, or research report.
 Some helpful questions to ask the expert include:

-- What is the audience?
+- Who is the audience?
 What prior experience/education do you expect from the target readers?